PHorg Logo

 c1925

-Magazine advertisements for the Palace Hotel.
+Magazine advertisements for The Palace Hotel.

 Palace Hotel San Francisco Gold Service Plate 1927